ISA Allowance 2016/2017

 At the end of each tax year (5th April) any remaining allowance you have not used will expire.
 If you don't use your full ISA allowance in any one year, you simply lose it!

 Any remaining allowance doesn't carry over into your new ISA allowance for the new tax year, so to make the most of this tax efficient benefit, use each year’s allowance before it's too late.

 You can allocate your annual ISA allowance between both a Cash ISA and an Investment ISA in any way you like, as long as you stay within your ISA allowance.
 Below are some examples of how you could split your allowance.

-With stock market investments, the value of your investments can fall as well as rise and you could get back less than you have paid in.
 Tax treatment depends on individual circumstances and tax law may change in the future.